-I’ll start by saying that our trip to Budapest, Hungary (July 2016) wasn’t a huge success.
-Lots of things went wrong; it was very hot; we’d spent far too long in the car because of engine failure; despite our best efforts we’d spent too much money in Norway & Berlin & were a bit short; we’d already driven 6,000km, the thermal baths we planned to visit didn’t allow children and then Richard mistakenly took us to the wrong side of the bridge in search of the shoes on the Danube!
+Our trip to Budapest, Hungary (July 2016) wasn’t a huge success.
+Lots of things went wrong; it was very hot; we’d spent far too long in the car because of engine failure; despite our best efforts we’d spent too much money in Norway & Berlin; we’d already driven 6,000km, the thermal baths we planned to visit didn’t allow children and then we mistakenly went to the wrong side of the bridge in search of the shoes on the Danube!

 It was fair to say that we were all thirsty and tired and making the children walk across the Szechenyi Chain Bridge in the midday sun was not our best idea.
-We’d planned to get there at 10am but instead arrived at ‘Shoes on the Danube’ at 1pm when it was HOT and crammed pack with other people.
-We won’t make that mistake again!
+We’d planned to get there at 10 am but instead arrived at ‘Shoes on the Danube’ at 1 pm when it was HOT and crammed pack with other people.

 Budapest is a fantastic city for history and architecture.
 The buildings are enormous, not only dwarfing you but leaving you standing in awe at their presence.

 Hungary has a tumultuous history that pre-dates the Ottoman empire and much of its history centres around bloody reigns, disputes and wars.

 During WWII Jewish Hungarians were frequently rounded up for Nazi concentration camps.
 Both the Swedish, Italian and Spanish embassies (and 32 other buildings they had purchased), claimed that their buildings were extraterritorial and tried to protect and house the Jewish residents.

 Sadly all 400 people who were housed in those buildings were forced out one night by the Arrow Cross Militiamen and removing their shoes were lined up on the banks of the Danube and shot.
 Their bodies fell into the water and were carried away.
 It is estimated some 3,500 people were killed in this way.